Citroën C15: Variants and history

 The C15 was introduced in the United Kingdom in 1985, initially badged with the pun 'van blanc' or 'van rouge' according to body colour.
 Models for the United Kingdom were always shipped without rear side windows, as is usual for vans in Britain, due to tax regulations.
 European models had side windows, and a combi version called Weekend, with an easily removed rear bench seat.
 There was also, in France at least, a rather rare stretched version, which was about 0.5 meters longer than a normal C15.

 Early models had a single wide rear door, but this was awkward for loading in a tight space and prone to sagging or to snapping off in a high wind, so, after a year or two, only conventional two door versions were sold with fold back hinges.

 Numerous changes were made to the engine ancillaries over the years.
 Early diesel-engined models had an inline electrical fuel heater, which invariably stopped working after a couple of years.
 Later models instead had the fuel pass over the thermostat housing to warm it up instead.

 The fuel filter moved from the wing to the top of the thermostat housing.
 The oil filler moved from the crankcase cover to the dipstick housing.
 The front indicators were originally combined with the headlights, but later replaced by side lights (moved from the headlight reflector) and separate indicators were fitted in the bumper.

 Dangel made a 4-wheel drive version in 1992.

 In February 1997, the catalyzed diesel C15 was commercialized.

-The C15 was officially replaced by the Citroën Nemo during the year 2007.
+The C15 was officially replaced by the Citroën Nemo during 2007.

+Citroën C15 Electrique

+In 1987, a prototype electric version of the C15 was made and road tested for 2 years in La Rochelle and Brussels to validate the concept.
+Modifications were made overtime to the vehicle, like moving the batteries from inside the engine compartment to behind the front seats to provide room for a 5 speed manual gearbox that proved to be more reliable to handle the motor's power and rpm requirements.

+Once the tests proved the van worked, the vehicle was sold to the public, mainly to fleets, from 1990 to 1994.
+402 units were sold, mainly to countries like Austria, and helped Citroën study how to make an EV for the future, and the C15 Electrique was succeeded by the Citroën Berlingo Electrique in 1998.
+A larger Citroën C25 was also produced.

+The van had a separately excited brushed DC electric motor made by Leroy Somer, which makes a nominal power of 10 kW, and a maximum power of 18 kW.
+Maximum torque is 140 Nm at 1.400 revolutions.
+16 6V VRLA lead acid batteries power the van with a diesel tank for powering a heater.